Steve Holland (department head)

 The accounting major prepares students for career opportunities in public accounting, corporate finance, manufacturing, government service, health care, and nonprofit organizations.
 Students are also encouraged to design their Luther College curriculum to support future graduate studies.

-Students majoring in this area are urged to consider the following courses as electives: COMS 132, SOC 101, POLS 130, PSYC 130.
-Students planning on graduate study should consider MATH 240, 321, and MATH 322.
+Students majoring in this area are encouraged to consider the following courses as electives: ECON 247, 248, MAT 353, COMS 132, SOC 101, POLS 130, PSYC 130, Data Science and Computer Science offerings.

 States require 150 credit hours of postsecondary education prior to licensing as a CPA.
-Because of the state-by-state variation in these requirements, students interested in the CPA certification should consult with an accounting faculty member to plan their program of study.
+Because of the state-by-state variation in these requirements, students interested in the CPA certification (or other professional certification) should consult with an accounting faculty member to plan their program of study.